alison-love/02-VBA-challenge/README.md

 2. I further condensed the information into a relevant summary table stating which ticker had the highest % gain, the highest % lost, and the greatest total stock volume for each year.

-The code was written by myself, alone.
-However, I did utilize the AI engine ChatGPT.com to clean up a few pieces of syntax and identify errors in the code.
+I wrote the entirety of this code myself.
+However, I did utilize the AI engine ChatGPT.com to clean up a few pieces of syntax/organization and identify errors in the code.